 Though the partnership is well-established, every day brings new questions and possibilities that help to shape how we work with the MAC staff, and how our policies and procedures interlace.
-The ultimate objective with this goal is to bring a seem less experience to patrons of the Library who also use MAC resources through our partnership.
+The ultimate objective with this goal is to bring a seamless experience to patrons of the Library who also use MAC resources through our partnership.

-o Strategic Foci: Community, Resources, Service, Internal-Staff, Customer Service, Accountability o Strategic Focus: Community, Resources, Service, Internal-Staff, Customer Service, Accountability
+Strategic Focus: Community, Resources, Service, Internal-Staff, Customer Service, Accountability